mikejohnson51/RRASSLER/README.md

 ## Ingest logic

 In order to wrassle that friction, RRASSLER has a few theoretical value judgments that need to be described in order to help understand why it does what it does and how to use it properly.
 RRASSLER is focused on making the critical data objects needed to run a HEC-RAS model readily available and accountable as a model (as opposed to as individual data points or large clusters of otherwise "vistigal" data; and with an emphasis on the particular geometric realization of the model).
 It is also designed to be a standardized and centralized source of models regardless of their source.
-For that reason, RASSLER expects to operate within it's own controlled directory, or "ras_model_catalog".
+For that reason, RRASSLER expects to operate within it's own controlled directory, or "ras_model_catalog".
 Users first download and unpack desired models into a temporary location, and then point RRASSLER at that directory and the place which you want to store your catalog.
 It will:
 1) Scrape the entire directory structure for any HEC-RAS model projects
 2) for each geometric realization of that model (variation of .g##), grab all relevant HEC-RAS related files defined as:
    - .g## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; # Geometry definitions